Coverage Adequacy: Are You Actually Protected?

 Every state except New Hampshire requires drivers to carry at least a minimum amount of liability insurance.
 These minimums are expressed as three numbers — for example, 25/50/25 — representing bodily injury per person, bodily injury per accident, and property damage per accident (in thousands of dollars).

 Why it matters: Driving without meeting your state's requirements can result in fines, license suspension, or even vehicle impoundment.
-But more importantly, state minimums vary dramatically, and some are dangerously low.
+But more importantly, state minimums vary dramatically, and several states raised their minimums in 2025.

 What to look for: Know your specific state's minimums and confirm your policy meets or exceeds them.
-Hawaii, for example, updated to 40/80/20 in 2026, while New Jersey moved to 35/70/25.
-Always verify current requirements directly with your state's DMV.
+Several states updated their limits in 2025: California moved to 30/60/15 (its first change in 56 years), Virginia to 50/100/25, North Carolina to 50/100/50, and Utah to 30/65/25.
+New Jersey also updated to 35/70/25.
+Always verify current requirements directly with your state's DMV or insurance department.

 2. How Much Liability Coverage Do I Actually Need?